Skip to main content

 Establishing eligibility

-When a person who is homeless or at risk of homelessness approaches the local authority seeking assistance, it is the responsibility of the local housing authority to make investigations to establish whether the person is eligible for assistance.
+When a person who is homeless or at risk of homelessness approaches a local authority for assistance, it is the responsibility of the housing authority to make enquiries to establish whether the person is eligible.

 Interim accommodation